Skip to main content

 It’s important to note that a cryptic pregnancy is not the same as a concealed pregnancy.
 “Concealed pregnancy” refers to situations in which patients realize that they are pregnant but seek to hide that fact from their partner, friends, or family.
 In cryptic pregnancies, the pregnant person herself is unaware that she is pregnant.

 In a cryptic pregnancy, the pregnant woman may attribute any pregnancy symptoms to other causes.
 People who don’t realize they are pregnant may experience bleeding during the pregnancy that mimics having their period, thus leading them to conclude that they couldn’t be pregnant.
-The condition is more common among people who have polycystic ovarian syndrome (PCOS) that can cause skipped or irregular periods.
+The condition is more common among people who have polycystic ovarian syndrome (PCOS) which can cause skipped or irregular periods.
 It is also more common among people with a BMI over 30, or who recently gave birth.
 In some people, the position of the placenta can cause them to not feel their baby move in the womb.

 What are some examples of cryptic pregnancy?

 There is no one story of cryptic pregnancy or easily identifiable set of risk factors that make it more common.
 In 2015, a Massachusetts woman named Katie Kropas went to the hospital with severe lower back pain.
 At 10:15 am the hospital told her that her back pain was because she was in labor.
 Less than one hour later, she delivered her baby girl.
-She had thought she had gained some weight over the holidays, and said there were no other signs.
+She had thought she had gained some weight over the holidays and said there were no other signs.
 She had no other children.

 In another case of cryptic pregnancy highlighted on the UK version of the TLC reality show, a woman named Nicci already had three children and was taking birth control to regulate her periods.
 When she developed severe lower back pain, she did not visit a doctor because she didn’t have health insurance.
 When she went into labor at home, she was alone with her children; her 10-year-old son called emergency services.
 Both she and her baby were healthy.